All Episodes

 And so I went on the air and I said, okay, well, let's talk about the Clinton crime family.

-Let's talk about the Mueller crime family, let's talk about the Comey crime family.
+Let's talk about the Mueller crime family.

-And anyway, so throughout the day we were making these charts, sort of like an FBI chart.
+And anyway, so throughout the day, we were making these charts, sort of like an FBI chart.

-Uh Russell Crowe was in it.
+Russell Crowe was in it.

-Well, they actually had a you know, a board.
+Well, they actually had a board.

-On the board, you have, okay, this is the the head of the crime family, then you got the soldiers, and then you got the copos, and then you got the consigliari, and you got this person and that person and associates or whatever.
+Then you got the soldiers, and then you got the capos, and then you got the consiglieri, and you got this person and that person and associates or whatever.

-So I did that with them.
+All right, so I did that with them.

-And the media is so stupid that the media is like they're tweeting amongst themselves, because they live in this bubble, that somehow that this came out of just thin air.
+And the media is so stupid that the media is like, they're tweeting amongst themselves because they live in this bubble, that somehow that this came out of just thin air.

 They love Comey now.